imrehorvath/CS61A/Logo/README.md

 To improve portability between scheme implementations, I made a few changes to the supplied code.
 Now it should be easier to switch between scheme implementations in the future.

+Experimental online version of this interpreter can be found [here](https://imrehorvath.github.io/logo-in-the-browser/).
+The online version runs on Gambit and the UI is Ymacs.
+It's based on Marc Feeley's Gambit in emacs in the browser.

 ## Examples

 ```